 Sizing the drain

 - The design capacity of the trench is determined by the fluid volume captured by the drain.
-The processing equipment generally uses water or solutions in the cleaning, manufacturing, cooling, etc. process.
-When a machine finishes the process it typically disposes of this fluid.
-The combined volume of these fluids plus any potential wash down water determines the size of the drain.
+The facility and processing equipment use water or solutions in the cleaning, processing, manufacturing, cooling, etc. When a machine finishes a process, it typically disposes of the fluid used in the process.
+Sometimes this is a large volume of water coming from a tank or large piece of equipment.
+The combined volume of these fluids plus any potential wash down water determines the size of the drain required for the application.

 - Most areas in a food processing facility can use a 4" I.D. drain.
 A 4" drain can typically handle at least 350 gallons per minute.
 In some cases it is necessary to use a larger drain.
 For cost reasons these are usually limited to areas of high flow rates or header trenches that have multiple smaller trenches running into them.